divyashah99/Diabetes-Readmission-Analysis/README.md

 ### Model Training and Validation

 - The dataset is split into two sets: one for training the model and the other for validating the results.
-- Three machine learning models are explored, with logistic regression identified as the optimal model, achieving a 92% accuracy in predicting readmitted patient records.
+- Five machine learning models are explored, with random forest identified as the optimal model (AUC = 0.6).

 ## Dataset